Zion Canyon Shuttle System

 When they run, both shuttles are free to ride.
 The Zion Canyon Line, or park shuttle, runs from the Zion Canyon Visitor Center to destinations including the Zion Lodge and trailheads for hikes to Angels Landing, Emerald Pools, West Rim Trail, and the Narrows.
 Download our Information Guide or scroll lower on this page to see a map of the park shuttle route.

 The Springdale Line, or town shuttle, provides service in the Town of Springdale.
-It stops at 9 locations in town and picks up and drops off visitors at the park's pedestrian/bike entrance at Zion Canyon Village.
+It stops at 9 locations in town, including the park's pedestrian/bike entrance at Zion Canyon Village.

-Zion Canyon Scenic Drive (the road that starts north of Canyon Junction) is closed to private vehicles when park shuttles are operating.
-The park is a large place and, even when shuttles are running, you can drive a private vehicle on the Zion-Mt.
-Carmel Highway (which connects State Route 9 through the park), the Zion-Mt.
-Carmel Tunnel, the Kolob Terrace Road, and Kolob Canyons Scenic Drive.
+Zion Canyon Scenic Drive (the road that starts north of Canyon Junction) is closed to private vehicles during the shuttle season.
+The park is a large place, and even when shuttles are running, you can drive a private vehicle on the Zion-Mt.
+Carmel Highway (which connects State Route 9 through the park), the Kolob Terrace Road, and Kolob Canyons Scenic Drive.

 During most years, shuttles run: